 First came the catastrophic disappointment and utter chaos that was the unravelling of the much-hyped Fyre Festival.
 Then came the hype of Netflix’s Fyre, which later also became embroiled in allegations of wrongdoing and greasiness.
-Now comes, thank the sweet lord of light, a fire festival that actually does live up to the hype: our very own Cabin Fever Festival, who’ve just announced their return in July this year.
+Now comes, thank the sweet lord of light, a fire festival that actually does live up to the hype: our very own Cabin Fever Festival, which is thankfully returning in July this year.

-Festival organisers Brianna Delaporte and Erin Molloy are keeping things relatively hush for the time being, but they’re promising to deliver the best of the Margaret River region winter vibes by way of “beautiful big red wines, sustainably sourced produce, hearty comfort food, beautiful landscapes, bonfires, dark brews and great live music.”
+Festival organisers Brianna Delaporte and Erin Molloy are promising to deliver the best of the Margaret River region winter vibes by way of “beautiful big red wines, sustainably sourced produce, hearty comfort food, beautiful landscapes, bonfires, dark brews and great live music.”